BrightTag/chopped-sui/README.md

 ### Templates

-`templates` should contain zero or more templates  named `component-name-part.mustache` containing sub templates for any HTML that needs to be added on enhancement, no matter how insignificant.
-For `drop-down` this is `drop-down-trigger.mustache` and `drop-down-menu.mustache`.
+`templates` should contain one or more templates  named `component-name.mustache` for rendering the entire component, or `component-name-part.mustache` containing sub templates for any HTML that needs to be added on enhancement, no matter how insignificant.

-**TODO**: The template used in creating language-specific helpers should also live here, most likely

 ### Helpers